King's Guard: Arms plot

 Battalions on public duties were part of the regular arms plot, a system where infantry battalions were periodically rotated to various locations and different roles.
 Following the restructuring of the army announced in 2006, the arms plot system ceased – infantry battalions have now been given fixed roles and locations.
 In theory, this includes public duties in London, which will retain its two guards and one-line infantry battalion.
 However, for some postings, including public duties, light role infantry battalions will continue to rotate.
-In the case of public duties in London, the four Guards battalions will rotate every two years, while the line infantry battalion will rotate with battalions assigned to 52 Infantry Brigade and British Forces Cyprus.
-This has changed following the implementation of the Army 2020 plan.
+In the case of public duties in London, the four Guards battalions will rotate every two years, with two being posted as part of the Field Army in 4th Light Brigade Combat Team, one with 11 Brigade, and one Light Role public duties battalion.
+The shift from two to one public duties battalion has been offset by the addition of two more incremental companies, and the addition of four Guards reserve companies - who take supporting roles such as street lining in important occasions as well as on combat operations.

 Personnel

 King's Guards

 Postings for the King's Guard are usually formed from one of the five regiments of foot guards: